elmsln/elmsln/scripts/drush-create-site/README.txt

 traces of a built site are removed.
 This will delete the database, dbuser, symlink, sites.php record, and multisite structure for the site.

-Currently there is no automation with CIS to use this and it's a backend developer command only because of its destructive nature.
+There is no automation with CIS to use this and it's a backend developer command only (for now) because of its destructive nature.

+basic usage: rm-site.sh <course> <stack>
+example (based on docs w/ symlinked command): drs test100 studio This will remove the course test100 from the studio stack.
+This command only destroys information related to a single tool so it needs to be run against each stack to remove it from that system.
+The Online stack does not have this capability.